 What is STCW?

-The “International Convention on Standards of Training & Certification of Watchkeepers (STCW), 1978, set out qualification standards for masters, officers and watch personnel and was adopted by the International Maritime Organization (IMO) in London, and entered into force in 1984.
-The Convention was significantly amended in 1995, therefore, you will sometimes see it referred to as STCW ’95.
+STCW stand for the “International Convention on Standards of Training & Certification of Watchkeepers (STCW), 1978.
+It sets out qualification standards for masters, mates, officers and watch personnel and was adopted by the International Maritime Organization (IMO) in London, and entered into force in 1984.
+The Convention was significantly amended in 1995, and again in 2019 (now known as the Manila amendments) and therefore, you will sometimes see it referred to as STCW ’95 or STCW 10.

 Recent changes to STCW that affect you: